-We studied at a large data set for the distribution of all Proteaceae that occur in the entire Cape Floristic Region (CFR henceforth), using the Arrhenius formula $N = cA^z$, where N is the number of species and A is the area.
-We expect other two-parameter functions to give similar results (see the Discussion section; see Connor and McCoy (1979) and Matter et al. (2002) for other possible formulae).
-If the curve were a property of the entire area, applicable to all sub-areas inside it, then any representative set of data pairs (A_i, N_i) should yield satisfactory estimates of the parameters c and z.
-We report here that this is not the case; instead, the estimates depend strongly on how the data pairs (A_i, N_i) are selected.
+We studied at a large data set for the distribution of all Proteaceae that occur in the entire Cape Floristic Region (CFR henceforth).
+We use the Arrhenius formula $N = cA^z$ , where N is the number of species and A is the area.
+We expect other two-parameter functions to give similar results (see Connor and McCoy (1979) and Matter et al. (2002) for other possible formulae).
+If the curve were a property of the entire area, applicable to all sub-areas inside it, then any representative set of data pairs $(A_i, N_i)$ should yield satisfactory estimates of the parameters c and c.
+This is not the case; instead, the estimates depend strongly on how the data pairs $(A_i, N_i)$ are selected.
+Indeed, it is possible to select c that have a common location (thus getting estimates at many locations), or that have a common scale (thus getting estimates for several scales) or that vary across both scale and location.
+We report surprising variability and a mixture of compatibility and incompatibility between the resulting estimates.